-Are you trying to take control of your family’s personal finances?
-One of the first steps is to make sure that everyone is aware of the goals and lifestyle changes the family will need to make to achieve those goals.
+Are you trying to get everyone on the same page for family finance planning?
+One of the first steps is to make sure that everyone is aware of the goals and lifestyle changes the family will need to make to achieve your goals.

 How can you talk to your family about things like budgets, credit repair, and personal finance without making them feel like they’ll be missing out on fun activities and indulgences?
 Try some of the best practices in this blog post.

 As parents we try to shield our kids from our financial situation.
-While this may seem like a good idea, you want to be honest with your kids and include them in the discussion.
+While this may seem like a good idea, you want to be honest with your kids and include them in the discussion of family finance planning.
 You don't have to get too technical or too deep but just having them be a part of your financial talk can help garner their willing participation.

 Now that you’ll be paying closer attention to your budget, you can use this experience as a chance to teach your children about how to manage their own finances - and why doing so is important.

-Setting a time for a regular budget meeting can make the process educational and fun, and it can bring your family closer.
+Setting a time for a regular budget meeting can make the process of family finance planning both educational and fun.
+Not to mention it can bring your family closer.
 Schedule a non-negotiable date when everyone in your family is available, both physically and mentally.

 During the meeting, everyone should shut off their phones and other devices.
 Make the meeting fun by preparing special snacks like chips and homemade dip or freshly-baked cookies.
 Be prepared for someone in your family to complain about the budget and prepare some diplomatic responses in advance.

 Remind your family members that your new budget will be a great bonding opportunity for the family.
-Instead of spending money on eating restaurant meals, watching movies in the theater, or visiting the amusement park, you’ll be spending some quality time at home, replicating your favorite restaurant meals, bonding over Netflix, or playing in the park.
+Instead of spending money on eating restaurant meals, watching movies in the theater, or visiting the amusement park, you’ll be spending some quality time together.
+There are tons of cheap ways to have fun at home like replicating your favorite restaurant meals, bonding over Netflix, or playing in the park.

 With that being said, you can splurge on your favorite outings from time to time.
 The commitment to the budget may help your family members appreciate these splurges even more than before.
 Getting creative with your downtime may even inspire one of your family members to try a new hobby!